emil-jacero/cue-oam/design/proposals/01-scope.md

 ## Objective

-Establish a scope system that enables trait-based management of cross-cutting concerns at Application and Bundle levels.
-Scopes group components and apply shared operational policies like networking, security, resource management, and deployment strategies without requiring traits directly at the Application level.
+Establish a scope system that unifies Components and Scopes under a common trait-based architecture.
+Both Components and Scopes are trait compositions, with Scopes serving as additions to Components that manage cross-cutting concerns at Application and Bundle levels.

 ## Background

 ### Current State

-The unified trait architecture successfully handles concerns at the Component level through atomic and composite traits.
-However, there's a gap in managing cross-cutting concerns that affect multiple components collectively:

-- Components have rich trait composition capabilities
-- Applications orchestrate components but lack their own traits
-- No mechanism exists for shared policies across component groups
-- Bundle-level operational concerns are undefined
+The unified trait architecture provides a foundation where both Components and Scopes are trait compositions:

+- Components compose traits to define workload behavior
+- Scopes compose traits to define cross-cutting concerns that affect components
+- Both inherit from #Trait, providing a unified architecture
+- Applications contain components with scopes as additions that apply policies and concerns
+- Scopes reference components via an `affects` field to specify which components they apply to

 ### Problem Statement